LawanF/armv8_54/README.md

 ### Emulator and Assembler

 **Usage:**
-- Git clone repository.
+- Git clone repository
 - Run `cd src/`
 - Run `make all`
-- Run `./assemble` for the assembler or `./emulate` for the emulator.
+- Run `./assemble` for the assembler or `./emulate` for the emulator

 ### Extension – Synthesizer

 A virtual synthesizer with keyboard input and numerous adjustable wave settings

 **Installation:**
-- Git clone repository.
+- Git clone repository
 - Run `cd src/`
-- Run `make all`.
+- Run `make all`
 - Run `./synthesizer to start synthesizer`